persapiens/Course/HW/HW0-Pipelines.md

 ## Basic course setup (10)

-Properly setting up your Mattermost and Moodle profile by providing a picture will help the teaching staff learn your name.
+Properly setting up your Mattermost, Stack Overflow, and Moodle profile by providing a picture and entering your full name, which will help the teaching staff learn your name.
 Upload a current headshot picture of you (not anyone else, not a cartoon picture of you, etc.) to your Moodle profile.
 For Slack, make sure you have your first and last name as part of your profile.
 Use [US passport photo guidelines](http://travel.state.gov/passport/pptphotoreq/photocomptemplate/photocomptemplate_5297.html).

 ## Github (10)